Typeform/embed/docs/callbacks.md

 - **onSubmit** fires when user submits the form
 - **onClose** fires when user closes the modal window
 - **onQuestionChanged** fires when user navigates between form questions
+- **onHeightChanged** fires when height of currently displayed question changes

 ## onReady